JPEGMAFIA Ignites Pure Chaos on “babygirl”

 Lowkey, I don’t think I’ve ever heard a bad JPEGMAFIA song.

-To help build anticipation, Peggy also dropped the new single “babygirl.”
+To help build anticipation, Peggy also dropped a new single called “babygirl.”

 The track features punchy production that sounds like it is crouched at the starting line, ready to explode at any second.
 There is also a rowdy loop running through the beat that gives the song extra fuel.
 Then, near the end, listeners are rewarded with one of JPEGMAFIA’s signature rock-infused takeovers, but you have to survive the earlier madness first.